 Generally, payments you make toward Plan coverage and benefits, such as co-payments, co-insurance and expenses incurred in meeting deductibles, apply toward the applicable annual out-of-pocket maximum.

 However, the following amounts do not apply toward the annual out-of-pocket maximums:

-- Your required employee-share contributions - Disallowed charges - Balance billed charges (that is, amounts above the usual, reasonable, and customary charge billed by an out-of-network provider directly to an enrollee) - Amounts paid or credited under drug manufacturer patient assistance programs; for example, copay coupons (these are not true out-of-pocket costs)

-- Amounts you pay for services listed in the Schedule of Benefits under "No PPO Network Utilization Required," such as alternative therapies, refractive eye surgery, hearing aids, and infertility treatment - Amounts you pay for dental and vision benefits
+- Your required employee-share contributions - Disallowed charges - Balance billed charges (that is, amounts above the usual, reasonable, and customary charge billed by an out-of-network provider directly to an enrollee) - Amounts paid or credited for SaveonSP specialty drugs (listed at www.saveonsp.com/adventistrisk) on February 1, 2020 or later, and any other amounts paid or credited for any drug under a drug manufacturer patient assistance program; for example, copay coupons (these are not true out-of-pocket costs) - Amounts you pay for services listed in the Schedule of Benefits under "No PPO Network Utilization Required," such as alternative therapies, refractive eye surgery, hearing aids, and infertility treatment - Amounts you pay for dental and vision benefits (note that under age 19 pediatric annual eye examination and one pair of standard, clear-lens, prescription glasses per child will apply toward the separate ACA out-of-pocket maximum - Benefit reductions due to non-compliance with policy guidelines and expenses incurred due to non-compliance with pre-certification.

-You will be required to continue paying your employee-share contributions even after the annual out-of-pocket maximum is reached.
+You will be required to continue paying your employee-share contributions even after the Plan and ACA annual out-of-pocket maximums are reached.
+Co-payments will be required to be paid after the Plan annual out-of-pocket maximum is reached, but no co-payments will be required after the ACA Out-of-Pocket Maximum is reached.